projectacrn/acrn-hypervisor/doc/tutorials/using_grub.rst

       The ``$(Service VM bootargs)`` parameter in the multiboot command is appended to the end of the Service VM kernel command line.
-This is useful to override some Service VM kernel cmdline parameters because the later one would win if the same parameters were configured in the Linux kernel cmdline.
+This is useful to override some Service VM kernel cmdline parameters because the later one would be used if the same parameters were configured in the Linux kernel cmdline.
 For example, adding ``root=/dev/sda3`` will override the original root device to ``/dev/sda3`` for the Service VM kernel.

-      All parameters after a ``#`` character are ignored since GRUB treat them as comments.
+      All parameters after a ``#`` character are ignored since GRUB treats them as comments.

       ``\``, ``$``, ``#`` are special characters in GRUB.
 An escape character ``\`` must be added before these special characters if they